 Plagiarism is defined as any attempt to represent the work of another as one's own original work.
 More specifically, plagiarism is the direct appropriation of the language, thoughts, or ideas of another--either literally or in paraphrase--without appropriate notation on the source and in such fashion as to imply that the work is one's own original work.

-Depending upon the nature of the case, a student guilty of academic dishonesty may receive penalties ranging from a grade of "F" for the work submitted to expulsion from the College.
+Depending upon the nature of the case, a student guilty of academic dishonesty or violating examination policies may receive penalties ranging from a grade of "F" for the work submitted to expulsion from the College.
 Such penalties may be of both an academic and disciplinary nature.
-Please see the College Catalog for additional information.
+Please refer to the College Catalog for additional information.

 College and Classroom Policies: Instructors are encouraged to include policies and procedures regarding attendance, discipline, make-up exams, etc., in their individual course syllabus addendums.